chris-short/devopsish.com/content/post/068/index.md

 [7 steps to DevOps hiring success](https://opensource.com/article/18/3/7-steps-devops-hiring-success): Learn how to hire the right DevOps talent in a trending market.

 [12 Things Everyone Should Understand About Tech](https://medium.com/humane-tech/12-things-everyone-should-understand-about-tech-d158f5a26411): Tech is more important than ever, deeply affecting culture, politics and society.
-Given all the time we spend with our gadgets and apps, it’s essential to understand the principles that determine how tech affects our lives.
+Given all the time we spend with our gadgets and apps, it's essential to understand the principles that determine how tech affects our lives.

 [This 16-Year-Old Started Her Own Hackathon for Girls in STEM](https://www.teenvogue.com/story/catherine-yeo-pixelhacks-hackathon-interview): Catherine Yeo's app landed her an Apple WWDC Scholarship.

 [Sysadmin held a rack of servers off the ground for 15 mins, crashed ISP when he put them down](https://www.theregister.co.uk/2018/03/19/who_me/): Help desk covered his tracks by telling ALL callers to reboot their PCs

-[CUTTING ‘OLD HEADS’ AT IBM](https://features.propublica.org/ibm/ibm-age-discrimination-american-workers/): As it scrambled to compete in the internet world, the once-dominant tech company cut tens of thousands of U.S. workers, hitting its most senior employees hardest and flouting rules against age bias.
+[CUTTING ‘OLD HEADS' AT IBM](https://features.propublica.org/ibm/ibm-age-discrimination-american-workers/): As it scrambled to compete in the internet world, the once-dominant tech company cut tens of thousands of U.S. workers, hitting its most senior employees hardest and flouting rules against age bias.
 {{< adsense-inarticle >}}

 ## Process